VermeilChan/MetalSlugFontReborn/Documentation/PROGRESS.md

 # Project Progress Report

 Welcome to the progress report for the MetalSlugFontReborn project.
-This document provides an overview of our latest updates, milestones, and upcoming development plans.
+This document provides an overview of the latest updates, milestones, and upcoming development plans.

 ## Current Status

-- **Version**: 0.5.1
+- **Version**: 0.4.9 (Pre-release)
 - **Release Date**: 2023-10-15
 - **Project Link**: [MetalSlugFontReborn](https://github.com/VermeilChan/MetalSlugFontReborn)
 - **Maintainer**: VermeilChan